Organized by the ECREA Section Media Industries and Cultural Production

 This conference explores many of the contemporary challenges to understanding the nature of media and cultural production by focusing on the research process, rather than research findings.
 In doing so, we hope to encourage researchers to push the boundaries of production research, share useful research designs, as well as challenging moments and failed experiments, that we can still learn from.

-We invite scholars to present short papers or provocations on methods and methodology in the field of media and cultural production research.
-The presentations can reflect on one’s own research designs and methodologies, as well as on broader issues such as developing novel methods and approaches in the field, or conceptual and theoretical discussions on the practice of studying media and cultural production in recent years.
+Scholars will present short papers or provocations on methods and methodology in the field of media and cultural production research.
+The presentations will reflect on one’s own research designs and methodologies, as well as on broader issues such as developing novel methods and approaches in the field, or conceptual and theoretical discussions on the practice of studying media and cultural production in recent years.

 The conference is free and digital only.
 All who wish to attend should contact Fredrik Stiernstedt (firstname.lastname@example.org) to receive the conference link and passcode.